rurban/libu8ident/c23++proposal.md

   Recommended script, except Cyrillic.

-Thus it prevents Cyrillic mixed with Latin or any other script, but does allow any CFK laguage, other common and widely used languages and Greek mixed with Latin, mainly used for mathematical symbols.
+Thus it prevents Cyrillic mixed with Latin or any other script, but does allow any East-Asian CFK language, other common and widely used languages and Latin mixed with Greek, mainly used for its mathematical symbols.

 5 What will this proposal not change?
 =====================================